 The Georgia Dual Enrollment program (formerly Move On When Ready) is open to high school students in the State of Georgia seeking to supplement their high school curriculum by enrolling in college courses that will fulfill high school course requirements and result in college credit.
 Tuition for Dual Enrollment students is paid by the Georgia Student Finance Commission.
 Fees and books are paid by the university.

 4.4.2.1.
 Eligibility and Admission Criteria

-Dual enrolled students must be enrolled in an accredited public/private high school or accredited home study program with a minimum cumulative GPA of 3.0 and earn the following standardized test scores:
+Dual enrolled students must be enrolled in an accredited public/private high school or accredited home study program with a minimum cumulative GPA of 3.4.